List of presidents of Brazil: Sixth Republic (1985–present)

-Tancredo Neves, who had been prime minister during the presidency of João Goulart, was chosen to be the candidate of PMDB, the major opposition party (and the successor of the MDB Party, that had opposed the Military Regime since its inception), but Tancredo was also supported by a large political spectrum, even including a significant part of former members of ARENA, the party that supported the military presidents.
-In the last months of the military regime, a large section of ARENA members defected from the party, and now professed to be men of democratic inclinations.
-They formed the Liberal Front, and the Liberal Front Party allied itself to PMDB, forming a coalition known as the Democratic Alliance.
+Tancredo Neves, who had been prime minister during the presidency of João Goulart, was chosen to be the candidate of PMDB, the major opposition party (and the successor of the MDB Party, that had opposed the military regime since its inception), but Tancredo was also supported by a large political spectrum, even including a significant part of former members of ARENA, the party that supported the military presidents.
+In the final months of the military regime, a large section of ARENA members defected from the party, and now professed to be men of democratic inclinations.
+They formed the Liberal Front, and the Liberal Front Party allied itself with PMDB, forming a coalition known as the Democratic Alliance.
 PMDB needed the Liberal Front's support in order to secure victory in the Electoral College.
-In the formation of this broad coalition former members of ARENA also switched parties and joined PMDB.
-So, to seal this arrangement, the spot of vice-president in Tancredo Neves' ticket was given to José Sarney, who represented the former supporters of the regime that had now joined the Democratic Alliance.
+In the formation of this broad coalition, former members of ARENA also switched parties and joined PMDB.
+So, to seal this arrangement, the spot of vice president in Tancredo Neves's ticket was given to José Sarney, who represented the former supporters of the regime that had now joined the Democratic Alliance.
 On the other hand, those who remained loyal to the military regime and its legacy renamed ARENA as the PDS.
 In the PDS's National Convention, two right-wing supporters of the military administrations fought for the party's nomination: Colonel Mário Andreazza, then Minister of the Interior in General Figueiredo's administration, was the preferred candidate of the incumbent president and of the military elite, but he was defeated by Paulo Maluf, a civilian and former governor of São Paulo State during the military regime.
 Tancredo's coalition defeated Maluf, and his election was hailed as the dawn of a New Republic.
 Andreazza's defeat (by 493 votes to 350) and the selection of Maluf as the PDS's presidential candidate greatly contributed to the split in the party that led to the formation of the Liberal Front.
 The Liberal Front refused to support Maluf and joined forces with the PMDB in supporting Tancredo Neves, thus forging the Democratic Alliance.
 Without that split in the PDS, the election of the opposition candidate would not have been possible.